City of Liverpool F.C.: 2016–2019: North West Counties years

 At the NWCFL AGM held at the Imperial Hotel in Blackpool on 17 June 2017, Simon Burton was awarded the title of "1st Division Manager of the Year" and Stephen Longrigg was awarded the title of "1st Division Goalkeeper of the Year".
 On 10 May 2017, the club was awarded the title of "Non-League Team of the Season" by bookmaker Coral.
 The club held its first annual AGM in July 2017, at which the existing board of directors was voted to remain in place for a period of three years.
-The existing board of directors consisting of Paul Manning and Peter Furmedge had been augmented during the season by Peter Manning as club secretary and Gary Johansen as media director.
-At the AGM, Cathy Long was also voted onto the board.
-Subsequently, a member's council was formed and voted Sarah Comber as its chairman, with initially Francis Stanton and latterly Andrew Lavin elected as secretary.
-Upon her election, Comber took up an automatic place on the board of directors as chair of the member's council.

-The 2017–18 started with another trophy, beating Atherton Collieries 4–3 on penalties after a 3–3 draw in 90 minutes, in the annual Champions Cup game between the Premier Division Champions and Challenge Cup winners.
+The 2017–18 season started with another trophy, beating Atherton Collieries 4–3 on penalties after a 3–3 draw in 90 minutes, in the annual Champions Cup game between the Premier Division Champions and Challenge Cup winners.
 On 5 August, the club travelled away to fellow Premier Division side Padiham for its first-ever game in the FA Cup, which City of Liverpool won.
-In the second preliminary round, they played Northern Premier League side Prescot Cables.
-After a 2–2 draw at Prescot in the first match, a new record home crowd attendance of 956 witnessed the club set the highest scoring game of the round as they defeated their opponents 8–2 to secure their place in the first qualifying round, and a home tie against Nantwich Town.
-On 1 September, the first FA Cup run came to an end with a deflected 95th-minute winner handing Nantwich Town a 2–1 victory in front of a record crowd of 1,022.
+On 1 September, the first FA Cup run came to an end with a 95th-minute winner handing Nantwich Town a 2–1 victory in front of a record crowd of 1,022.